vertica/VerticaPy/docs/source/connection.rst

 Auto Connection (Recommended)
 -----------------------------

-VerticaPy auto connections provide a convenient and secure way to manage database connections.
-When creating an auto connection, user credentials (username and password) are stored securely, and the connection details can be easily retrieved without exposing sensitive information.
-Auto connections simplify the connection process, making it suitable for shared environments or scenarios where manual credential input is not desired.
-The connection details are stored in a file determined by the ``VERTICAPY_CONNECTION`` environment variable or in a hidden folder (``.vertica``) in the home directory by default.
-Auto connections enhance ease of use while prioritizing security and confidentiality.

-Auto Connection with Credential Storage (Unsecured)
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Auto connections provide a hands-free option, simplifying the user experience by automatically managing credentials.
 This approach enhances ease of use but requires careful consideration, as credentials are stored in plaintext.
 Users can easily modify auto connections using functions like :py:func:`~verticapy.connection.change_auto_connection` and :py:func:`~verticapy.connection.delete_connection`, offering both flexibility and control over their connection setup.
+The connection details are stored in a file determined by the ``VERTICAPY_CONNECTION`` environment variable or in a hidden folder (``.vertica``) in the home directory by default.
 For those prioritizing security, the option to use environment variables within the input connection dictionary ensures a more robust and protected connection without compromising simplicity.

+Auto Connection with Credential Storage (Unsecured)
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the provided example, we establish a new auto connection named ``VerticaDSN``.
 By utilizing the setting of ``auto=True`` (which is also the default), the connection is automatically saved to a designated directory.
 The path for saving this connection is determined by the ``VERTICAPY_CONNECTION`` environment variable.
 If this variable exists, the associated path is used; otherwise, the file is stored in a hidden folder named .vertica located in the home directory.
 This streamlined approach ensures that connections are efficiently managed and, if desired, conveniently located based on user preferences or system configurations.